 Email plays a critical role in B2B marketing.
 We, as marketers, use it every day to engage our prospects and customers.
 We use it to share content, promote new products, and invite people to our sponsored events.
-While many of us track our emails performance, we are not always sure how we compare to industry averages.
-In this blog post we share email performance benchmarks based on industry averages.
+While many of us track the performance of our emails, we are not always sure how we compare to industry averages.
+In this blog post, we share email performance benchmarks based on industry averages.

 A quick Google search for “email benchmarks” will yield hundreds of results.
 While there is no shortage of information, it can take a while to sort through all of the results.
 This post distills email performance down to a simple 4×4 matrix.
 We consider email Opens, Clicks, Bounces, and Unsubscribes as the metrics and consider average and best-in-class performance for Prospects and Customers as the categories.

 The data used to create these benchmarks comes from a combination of industry reports from companies like MailChimp, ConstantContact, Marketo, and Hubspot as well as the millions of emails that our customers have sent.
 Specifically, these benchmarks focus on email performance for B2B technology companies.

 While this chart distills email performance down to simple metrics, it is worth noting that there are other factors to consider.
 Here are five factors that will affect your email performance.